Accenture/alexa-pokitdok/README.md

 		aws_access_key_id = <YOUR_ACCESS_KEY_ID>
 		aws_secret_access_key = <YOUR_SECRET_ACCESS_KEY>

-PokitDok Credentials
+External API Credentials
 --------------------
-In order to communicate with PokitDok's API you will need a client ID and a client secret.
+In order to communicate with PokitDok's and Google Geolocation API you will need API Keys.
 To populate your own keys, use the following steps:

-		cd config/
+		$ cd config/
-		cp default.example.json default.json
+		$ cp default.example.json default.json

-Edit the default.json file in your favorite text edited and populate the clientId and clientSecret parameters.
+Edit the default.json file in your favorite text edited and populate the API keys.

 	  "pokitdok": {
 	    "api": {